 Yvon Chouinard is founder and owner of Patagonia Clothing Company.
 He began his career by designing, manufacturing, and distributing rock-climbing equipment, and is known for revolutionizing both rock-climbing and ice-climbing equipment.
-A tireless adventurer, philanthropist, and supporter of environmental causes, Chouinard is the author of the memoir Let My People Go Surfing (2005).
+A tireless adventurer, philanthropist, and supporter of environmental causes, Chouinard is the author of five books, including the memoir Let My People Go Surfing (2005).

 Dana Gioia, former Chairman of the National Endowment for the Arts, is an acclaimed poet, critic, and literary anthologist.
 His third collection of poetry, Interrogations at Noon (2001), won the American Book Award.
 He has also written collections of essays, including Can Poetry Matter?: Essays on Poetry and American Culture (1992; 2002) and Disappearing Ink: Poetry at the End of Print Culture (2004).

 As Curator of Literary Manuscripts at the Huntington Library in San Marino, California, Sara S. Hodson oversees the Jack London collection.
 Hodson co-edited Jack London: One Hundred Years a Writer (2002) and is the President of the Jack London Society.

 Dog behaviorist Cheri Lucas is the founder of the Second Chance at Love Humane Society, a non-profit, no-kill organization dedicated to caring for and finding homes for abused and abandoned dogs.